ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Stochastic Physics Parameters
 ----------------------------------

 Set default ad-hoc stochastic physics options.
-For the most updated and detailed documentation of these parameters, see the `UFS Stochastic Physics Documentation <https://stochastic-physics.readthedocs.io/en/latest/namelist_options.html>`__.
+For the most updated and detailed documentation of these parameters, see the :doc:`UFS Stochastic Physics Documentation <stochphys:namelist_options>`.

 ``NEW_LSCALE``: (Default: true)
    Use correct formula for converting a spatial length scale into spectral space.